 - In some situations heparin needs to be given for immediate anticoagulation, whilst waiting for the INR to get into the required range.

-- Dabigatran etexilate, rivaroxaban and apixaban are relatively newer oral anticoagulants.
-Dabigatran etexilate is a direct thrombin inhibitor, whilst rivaroxaban and apixaban inhibit activated factor Xa.
+- Dabigatran etexilate, rivaroxaban, edoxaban and apixaban are relatively newer oral anticoagulants.
+Dabigatran etexilate is a direct thrombin inhibitor, whilst rivaroxaban, edoxaban and apixaban inhibit activated factor X (factor Xa).

-- Dabigatran etexilate, rivaroxaban and apixaban do not require monitoring of the INR.
+- Dabigatran etexilate, rivaroxaban, edoxaban and apixaban do not require monitoring of the INR.

 Indications and targets